donaldrich80/terraform-vault-configuration-modules/README.md

 ## Policies

 This is pretty much a archive of fairly simple policies that I dont use but dont want to dispose of.
 However the "god" policy is very useful.
-It is trying to recreate the permissions of root without using the root token.
-If you find a credential that god is missing, I would like to find out.
+It is trying to mimic root permissions without using the root token.

 ## Secrets